jwoodman510/Woodman.EntityFrameworkCore.Bulk/README.md

 # Woodman.EntityFrameworkCore.Bulk #

-Entity Framework bulk transactions written for .NET Standard 2.0
+Entity Framework bulk transactions written for .NET Core 3.1

 Woodman.EntityFrameworkCore.Bulk provides a free set of extensions that provide a quick, simple way to perform bulk transactions against an EntityFramwork DbContext.
 Currently, it supports SqlServer, NgpSql, and InMemory Providers.